segmentio/segment-docs/src/connections/destinations/catalog/actions-vwo-cloud/index.md

 > The event name will be prepended with “**segment.**” before sending it to VWO.
 So if an event named "**ctaClick**" is triggered in Segment, it’ll appear as "**segment.ctaClick**" under **UNREGISTERED EVENTS** in VWO.

 ### Identify
-The [Identify](https://segment.com/docs/connections/spec/identify/){:target="_blank"} call lets you associate a visitor with their actions and capture their traits.
+The [Identify](/docs/connections/spec/identify/) call associates a visitor with their actions and captures their traits.

 The destination forwards these traits to VWO Data360 where they can be seen under the **UNREGISTERED ATTRIBUTES** section in the **Data360 > Attributes** in VWO.
 These attributes can be registered and used to create [segments in VWO](https://help.vwo.com/hc/en-us/articles/8976459309465-Working-with-Segments-in-VWO-Data360){:target="_blank"}.
 For more information about Attributes in VWO Data360, see [Working with Attributes in VWO](https://help.vwo.com/hc/en-us/articles/8681465703705-Working-with-Attributes-in-VWO){:target="_blank"}.

 **Sample payload for Identify call to the destination**